To take the placement exam, both first-year and transfer tests, please visit: https://oirap.rutgers.edu/testplace.html

 EAP II info

-If you require any further information about the test itself or the placement process, or need to report any technical issues with the exam, please contact the Placement Office, which administers the exam: This email address is being protected from spambots.
+Report any technical issues with the exam to the Placement Office, as they administer the exam: This email address is being protected from spambots.
 You need JavaScript enabled to view it.

 See the Learning Center's page on exemptions.

-Per SAS policy, students who have earned a 4 or higher on either of the English AP exams, or a 5 or higher on the International Baccalaureate's Higher Level exams, have already completed their WC requirement (and will get credit for 355:101, College Writing).
+Per SAS policy, students who have earned a 4 or higher on either of the English AP exams, or a 5 or higher on the International Baccalaureate's (IB) Higher Level exams, will receive credit for 355:101, College Writing (and thus are considered to have completed their WC core learning goal requirement).

-If you are transferring from another university and would like your courses evaluated for WC or other writing requirement equivalencies, reach out to the Writing Program's Transfer Equivalency Coordinator via this page.
+If you are transferring from another university and would like your courses evaluated for WC or other core writing requirement equivalencies, visit this page.